vivekanand-vr/iNeuron-codebase/README.md

 ## Usage
 - Pull the repo and import the projects in your Eclipse IDE, also make sure to include the necessary jar and war files to run the project.
 - Open Eclipse IDE and choose a folder to create a workspace.
 Then follow the below steps to import multiple projects of a chapter in one go
+- Make sure to add the required **Jar files** (Mysql connector, Hikaricp etc) in the initial programs of JDBC, JSP, and Hibernate as there is no project management tool used here.

 ## Follow the steps to import in Eclipse IDE